China Unicom: History

+China Unicom was among six state-owned companies that built the communications infrastructure and assisted in financing the Ministry of Industry and Information Technology's Connecting Every Village Project, which began in 2004.
+The project aimed to promote universal telecommunications and internet access in rural China.
+The program successfully extended internet infrastructure throughout rural China and promoted development of the internet.

 China Unicom has operated a CDMA network in Macau since October 18, 2006 and internet services in North Korea since 2010.
 As of the end of April 2008, the company had 125 million GSM subscribers and 43 million CDMA subscribers.
 As of November 2008 the CDMA operations have been moved to China Telecommunications Corporation (China Telecom Group).
 On 7 January 2009, China Unicom was awarded WCDMA license to expand its business to 3G telecommunication.
 UMTS (Universal Mobile Telecommunications System) was launched in major cities across China on May 17, 2009.

-On July 11, 2020, China Unicom joined hands with LuHan to launch the "FuLu Companion Card", which sounded the forward number for the further development of 5G.
+On July 11, 2020, China Unicom joined hands with Lu Han to launch the "FuLu Companion Card", which sounded the forward number for the further development of 5G.
 LuHan also officially unlocked his new identity and became a "China Unicom Innovation Partner", with the "FuLu companion card" to bring exclusive benefits and surprises to the majority of Unicom users.

 IPOs

 In February 2000 a subsidiary "China Unicom Hong Kong" was incorporated in Hong Kong and was listed on the Hong Kong Stock Exchange on June 22, 2000.

 The intermediate parent company "China Unicom (Hong Kong) Limited" was "China Unicom (BVI) Limited", As of 31 December 2001, the BVI company owned 77.47% shares of China Unicom (H.K.).
 In turn, China Unicom (H.K.) owned the operating subsidiaries of the group.
 In 2002, another intermediate parent company "China United Network Communications Limited" was established in Shanghai (headquartered in Beijing), to own 51% stake of "China Unicom (BVI) Limited" as well as listing the shares in the Shanghai Stock Exchange.
 As of 31 December 2002, state-owned China Unicom Group owned 74.6% shares of the A share company, in turn the A share company owned 73.84% of the BVI company.
 The BVI company owned 77.47% shares of the red chip company.
 To sum up, the Chinese Government via A share company, owned 42.67% stake of the operating subsidiaries, as well as additional 20.27% stake by the minority stake in the BVI company.